All Episodes

 I don't do politics on stage.

-I mean, people buy tickets to hear me entertained, and that's what I do, but on I mean, other than playing the songs that I believe in.
+But I mean, other than playing the songs that I believe in.

 And everybody should.

-This would be a totally completely different country if everybody would just express their opinions and not some piece of stuff they've heard somebody repeat.
+This would be a totally, completely different country if everybody would just express their opinions and not some piece of stuff they've heard somebody repeat.

-You know, people cliches, yeah.
+You know, people cliche, yeah.

 Get ready.

-Uh Republicans, conservatives want dirty air water, they want to kill grandma and kill kids.
+They want to kill grandma and kill kids.

-I mean, it's that's the same playbook.
+I mean, that's the same playbook.

 But let me say this.